MicroTCA-Tech-Lab/meta-techlab-bsp/README.md

-# Yocto layer for DAMC-FMC2ZUP
+# Yocto BSP layer for DAMC-FMC2ZUP and DAMC-FMC1Z7IO

 To be used together with Xilinx Yocto distribution, available at:

 https://github.com/Xilinx/yocto-manifests

-This layer also requires `meta-techlab-utils` layer.
+This layer also requires the `meta-techlab-utils` layer.

 ## Configuration

 ### Device tree from block diagram

-An xsct script from `meta-xilinx-tool` layer generates a device tree entries for all components connected to the Zynq IP block in the Block Diagram.
-In DAMC-FMC2ZUP BSP those are the IPs contained in the `system_bsp_fmc2zup` block design.
+An xsct script from [`meta-xilinx-tools`](https://github.com/Xilinx/meta-xilinx-tools) layer generates device tree entries for all components connected to the Zynq IP block in the Block Diagram.
+In DAMC-FMC2ZUP/FMC1Z7IO BSP those are the IPs contained in the `system_bsp_fmc2zup`/`_fmc1z7io` block design.

-Additionally, to provide device tree entires also from the `system_app` block design, there is a recipe in the `meta-techlab-utils` layer, which can be activeted with the following option in the `conf/local.conf`:
+Additionally, to provide device tree entries also from the `system_app` block design, there is a recipe in the `meta-techlab-utils` layer, which can be activeted with the following option in the `conf/local.conf`: